 How to achieve an ERP implementation in 6 months …. or less

-Is it possible to implement an ERP in 6 months or less?
-In this video, Robert Jurcec reveals the truth about the length of time it takes to implement an ERP system in today’s fast paced world.
+An ERP implementation in 6 months or less?
+Is it possible?
+In this article, Robert Jurcec reveals the truth about the length of time it takes t as a part of the key steps for ERP implementation.

 ERP implementation can be daunting for any business, as it ties into many aspects and processes of the company.
 A well-developed implementation plan is key to success in any large-scale project.
 Breaking the implementation down into stages with specific goals in mind can increase your chances of success.